 - Passengers who request disabled rooms and are travelling on their own cannot share and must pay the single supplement.

 - For deaf or hearing impaired passengers, the Tour Directors do not face passengers whilst giving commentary.
 Many instructions are given verbally.
 Specially designed alarm clocks for the deaf are recommended.

 - Passengers who are blind or sight impaired need to be aware that neither AAT Kings personnel nor hotel staff are available to conduct them to their room or to explain room layout, that coaches do not always pick up where they set down, that they cannot expect other passengers to accompany them everywhere or describe sights and also that information is often given on hotel noticeboards.

 AAT Kings wants to make sure that our clients have an enjoyable holiday and we believe it is important that people requiring special assistance are aware of potential areas of difficulty prior to confirmation of travel.

 AAT Kings reserves the right to refuse to carry anyone if it is felt the individual cannot cope with the requirements of coach tour travel because of the need for services or facilities that AAT Kings cannot guarantee will be available.

-Prior to booking confirmation, clients will need to complete a Special Assistance Form and return it to AAT Kings so that we can request confirmation of travel.
-Please note that AAT Kings cannot confirm its approval of the passenger's participation on the tour until this form has been submitted for authorisation to the AAT Kings operations office in Australia and consent received.Download Special Assistance Form
+Prior to booking confirmation, clients will need to complete a Particular Needs Form and return it to AAT Kings so that we can request confirmation of travel.
+Please note that AAT Kings cannot confirm its approval of the passenger's participation on the tour until this form has been submitted for authorisation to the AAT Kings operations office in Australia and consent received.Download Particular Needs Form